joebb10/Autsec/README.md

 We welcome contributions to Autsec!
 If you're interested in helping, you can:

-Report issues or suggest new features
+- Report issues or suggest new features
-Submit pull requests with bug fixes or enhancements Improve documentation or write tutorials
+- Submit pull requests with bug fixes or enhancements
-Please see CONTRIBUTING.md for more information on how to contribute.
+- Improve documentation or write tutorials

+# Donate

+If you find Autsec useful and would like to support its development, consider making a donation to the following wallet address:

+0x86FFC6C3782D2b551c5dF462eD5B47d56c539F19

+Your contributions help maintain and improve Autsec for the community.
+Thank you for your support!

 # License